Koredotcom/docs/docs/xo/app-settings/variables/using-bot-variables.md

 !!!
 Note

-    Ensure that the environment variable name does not contain any hyphen.
+    Ensure that the Environment or Content variable name does not contain any hyphen.

 ### Restricting Sensitive Data with Environment Variables